Code:

 • Characterization of productive systems: Production tends to be dominated by small-scale farmers, with a high incidence of poverty, low technology and low schooling.
 These conditions make it difficult to handle and control the pest.

-• Implementation of management and control practices: The modifications that the project successfully introduced are based on the elimination of fallen and remnant grains, the use of artisanal traps, and the use of predators and parasites such as Cephalonia stephanoderis and fungi such as Beauveria bassiana, plus a very strong effort In training.
+• Implementation of management and control practices: The modifications that the project successfully introduced are based on the elimination of fallen and remnant grains, the use of handmade traps, and the use of predators and parasites such as Cephalonia stephanoderis and fungi such as Beauveria bassiana, plus a very strong effort In training.

 Beneficiaries